dsambrano/portfolio/README.md

 <!-- ## [Forecasting Risky Decision Making](bayes/bayes.md) -->
 ## Forecasting Consumer Decisions

-⭐ Executive Summary📈: Understanding and predicting consumer choices is pivotal for strategic business decision-making.
+⭐**Executive Summary**📈: Understanding and predicting consumer choices is pivotal for strategic business decision-making.
 This project presents a comprehensive model that accurately predicts consumer behavior by analyzing various market trends and psychological factors.
 By integrating advanced analytics with consumer psychology, this model offers a powerful tool for businesses to forecast consumer preferences, optimize product offerings, and enhance marketing strategies, ultimately leading to more informed decisions and increased profitability.
 This model stands as a breakthrough in the realm of consumer choice modeling, providing a robust framework for anticipating market dynamics and tailoring business approaches to meet evolving consumer needs.

 For this project, I created a custom machine learning model to forecast risky decision making for lotteries.
 These analyses were presented in front a large mixed audience and published [here]().